 We offer a range of educational activities to schools, including our educational river table, life in rivers invertebrate identification and river field trips.

-From 2018 we have a new mobile classroom which will allow us to bring our displays out to you.
-The van will be fitted with:
+In 2018 we launched our new mobile classroom which allows us to bring our displays out to you.
+The van is fitted with:

 • a Rivers Table – which shows how rivers work from source to sea

 • Microscopes – which will allow us to show the minibeasts and riverflies that live in our watercourses

 • Displays showing different aspects of rivers and their habitats.

 Visits are linked to the National Curriculum, and can be adapted for different key stages, offering:

 • A wide range of cross-curricular activities for all ages

 • Experienced activity leaders

 • A unique educational resource